gobstonesgames/quell/README.md

 # Quell

 A Gobstones implementation of the Quell game, by Fallen Tree Games.
+The author is Pablo E. -Fidel- Martínez López.

 The first implementation follows the REPL style (Read-Eval-Print-Loop), where the board is only used to show the game, and to store its state between loops (current version of Gobstones does not support a persistant state in an interactive program).
 It can be found on the tag REPL-Version.